SimplyVlad/doc-buddy/README.md

 # doc-buddy
-An open-source RAG with an interactive followup question generator.
+An open-source RAG with an interactive follow-up question generator.

 ## Goal
 To create a custom RAG to work on medical documents as an assistant for junior physicians.